Quantum measurement tomography with mini-batch stochastic gradient descent: Results

 \subsubsection{Full-rank random POVM sets}

 Figure~\ref{fig:time_complexity} summarizes the performance of the SGD-QMT methods HONEST-MSE (teal), HONEST-MLE (orange), SM-MSE (red), and SM-MLE (green), and compares them against the state-of-the-art CCO-CVX approach (black).
-In all figure panels, the $x$ axis denotes the number of qubits.
-The first row of \figref{fig:time_complexity} shows the total computational time required to finish 3000 iterations and reconstruct the full POVM set.
+In all figure panels, the $x$-axis represents the number of qubits, with each value highlighted by a faint colored vertical band.
+All data points corresponding to a given qubit number are confined within the associated vertical band, providing clear visual separation and preventing overlap between values.
+The first row of \figref{fig:time_complexity} shows the total computational time (in seconds) required to finish 2000 iterations and reconstruct the full POVM set.
 The second and third rows report the corresponding Frobenius norm and Wasserstein distance, respectively, which serve as benchmarking metrics for assessing the reconstruction quality.
-All three metrics on the $y$ axes are averaged over multiple randomly generated POVM sets of the specified sizes for each column.
+All three metrics on the $y$ axes are averaged over $15$ randomly generated POVM sets of the specified sizes for each column.

 The numerical results in \figref{fig:time_complexity} indicate that, for smaller systems of up to four qubits (with the number of POVM elements as small as $k=8$), the CCO-CVX method consistently outperforms all SGD-QMT variants, offering both faster computational times and superior reconstruction quality.
 However, this advantage does not scale with system size.
 As the number of qubits ($N$) and POVM elements ($k$) increases, the computational cost of CCO-CVX grows rapidly, making it impractical for larger systems (high qubit number or many POVM elements).
 This trend is clearly visible in the first row of \figref{fig:time_complexity}, where the runtime of CCO-CVX increases steeply with $N$ and $k$.
 In contrast, SGD-QMT methods scale much more favorably: for four or more qubits with eight or more POVM elements, they achieve speedups of up to a few orders of magnitude compared to CCO-CVX.
 For instance, in the case of $N=5$ and $k=32$, CVX requires roughly 1000 seconds ($\approx 15$ minutes) to reconstruct the complete POVM set, achieving an average Frobenius error of $\sim 10^{-5}$.
 In contrast, SGD-QMT methods reconstruct the full POVM set in just a few tens of seconds---almost 100 times faster---while attaining a comparable average Frobenius error around $\sim 10^{-4}$ when using the HONEST parameterization.
 Moreover, for six-qubit systems with $k=16$ or higher, the CCO-CVX approach fails to obtain a solution within a reasonable time frame, underscoring its limitations for larger problem instances, whereas all four SGD-QMT algorithms return solutions in approximately two minutes for $N=6$ and $k=32$.